ZackGabri/CST-leaderboard/README.md

-# germ-discord-leaderboard
+# Chess Simp Tournaments Leaderboard

-This is just a leaderboard made for the GerM discord server
+A chess leaderboard made for the chess simp tournaments server.